openfun/ralph/docs/api.md

 < {"username":"ralph_admin","scopes":["all"]}
 ```

-## The statement API
+## The Statement Resource API

-Ralph's statements API can be used to POST, PUT, GET and DELETE xApi statements.
+Ralph's statements API can be used to POST, PUT, GET and DELETE xAPI statements.

 To use the statements API on a running server, connect to `http://localhost:8100/xAPI/statements`.
 You will have to be authenticated to make a call.